joanh3aly/rna-seq-pipeline/scripts/README.md

 IMPORTANT: Fastq files must have the correct format.
 The format we used is "<rnaseqID>_<lane>_<read>.fq.gz".
 For example: SRR10488341_L1_1.fq.gz (lane 1, read 1) /SRR10488341_L1_2.fq.gz (lane 1, read 2)
 There must be a paired end file for the scripts in the pipeline to work.
 Both .fq and .fastq extensions are handled by the regex in the script.
-2. Add the correct working directory filepath to the pipeline_v0.1 directory for the WORK_DIR constant.
+2. Add the correct working directory filepath to the pipeline_v0.1 script for the WORK_DIR constant.
+3. Add the correct index filepath to the pipeline_v0.1 script for the chosen index for the INDEX constant.
-3. Run the entry script in the bash console: sbatch pipeline_v0.1.sbatch This will run each of the 6 stages of the pipeline in the correct order.
+4. Run the entry script in the bash console: sbatch pipeline_v0.1.sbatch This will run each of the 6 stages of the pipeline in the correct order.
 The run ID directory will be automatically created from the current date and time of the run "run_<yearmonthdate>_<hourminute>" - ie run_20250618_2125